-What is surgical physiotherapy, and what is its use before and after it?
+What is Physiotherapy before and after Surgery?
 In some cases, surgery will be necessary to control the disease and injury.
 The patient must be familiar with the type of surgery, the rehabilitation process, and subsequent physiotherapy treatments.

 This helps him get better results from the treatment.
 Surgery will be recommended to treat different types of diseases.